 |

 Krembo,Krembo, Creambo (Hebrew: קרמבו, a contraction meaning literally “Cream-in-it”) is the name of a chocolate-coated marshmallow treat that is popular in Israel.
-“Krembo whipped snack” consists of a round biscuit base (17% of total weight), topped with fluffy marshmallow creme-like foam (53%), coated in a thin layer of cemacao (dairy-free, sweet baking chocolate, about 30% of total) and wrapped in colourful, thin aluminum foil.[1]
-It is ubiquitous in the winter and nowhere to be found in the summer.
-Comes in mocha and vanilla, in 8 and 40-packs. |
+“Krembo whipped snack” consists of a round biscuit base (17% of total weight), topped with fluffy marshmallow creme-like foam (53%), coated in a thin layer of cemacao (dairy-free, sweet baking chocolate, about 30% of total) and wrapped in colourful, thin aluminum foil.[1] |

 PRETZELS, Beigel & BeigelThe Israeli pretzel comes in sticks, figure eights, circles and triangle-square-circle mix packs, and flavors including salted, sesame seeds and salt, cream-cheese-onion, chili, cinnamon-honey and chocolate-covered.
 Beigel & Beigel and Osem are the main manufacturers.
 Beigel & Beigel, founded in 1949, holds more than 60 percent of the Israeli pretzel and cracker market share. |